cake-contrib/Home/Guidelines.md

 ## NuGet Package Icon

 Addins should use the Cake Contrib icon rather than the Cake icon or any other custom icon.
-Also, addins should embed the icon in their nuget package rather than rely on an external web site to host their icon.
+Also, addins should embed the icon in their NuGet package rather than rely on an external web site to host their icon.
 You can do so by adding the following line in your addin's `.csproj`:
 ```xml
 <PackageIcon>MyIconFile.png</PackageIcon>
 ```